KarabulutCan/FruitJanissary-JavaFX/README.md

 # FruitJanissary-JavaFX
-It's a game like Fruit Ninja with JAVA FX in IntelliJ but more Ottoman than it. :)
+It's a game like Fruit Ninja with JAVA FX in IntelliJ.
+Project Requestor: Asst.
+Prof. AHMET NUSRET TOPRAK